All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The view in May 2009 (you may wish to see a 1909 watercolour by Yoshio Markino depicting the basilica)

-S. Croce is no longer in a remote area of Rome, but a large space in front of the basilica has been preserved from modern buildings and the view is almost
+The basilica is no longer in a remote area of Rome, but a large space in front of it has been preserved from modern buildings and the view is almost

 that shown in Vasi's etching.
-The building faces north-west and therefore it is best seen in the afternoon of a day near the summer solstice.
+It faces north-west and therefore it is best seen in the afternoon of a day near the summer solstice.

 You may wish to see the basilica as it appeared in a 1588 Guide to Rome, when it was surrounded by walls and its aspect was very similar to that of S. Lorenzo fuori le Mura.